hellboy73/M64x4-Eliza/README.md

 v1.0 Inherits 99% of Jeff Shrager's basic logic with some cosmetic additions, it's fairy faithful to the basic source.

 v1.1 Is upgraded by enlarging keyword and response database.
 I used other Eliza implementations found on the Internet and also added my original conversation ideas.
-This version rendomizes responses, so they are not always given in the same order.
+This version randomizes responses, so they are not always given in the same order.

 Credits: